Fluffkin23/Java_Design_Pattern/README.md

 Welcome to the Music Player Application, a user-friendly, out-of-the-box music player that allows you to effortlessly manage and play your music collections.
 Follow the instructions below to start enjoying your music with our application.

+The folder named `Music Testing` contain multiple songs in AIFF and WAV format for testing.

 ## Getting Started

 To launch the Music Player Application, simply execute the provided Jar file.
 No additional setup is required.
+The Jar file is named : Java_Design_Pattern.

 ## Features